 Healthy Families America

-Our goal in our daily work is to promote child well being, strengthen families, and engage communities with intensive home visiting services that are proven to make a difference in the lives of children and families.
+Our goal in our daily work is to promote child well being, strengthen families, and engage communities with free home visiting services that are proven to make a difference in the lives of children and families.

 Public Health Solutions has partnered with the Department of Health and Human Services Nebraska – Maternal Infant, Early Childhood Home Visiting (N-MIECHV) to provide this evidence-based home visiting services to families in our five-county district.
 The visits begin during pregnancy or early infancy and continue until the child is three to five years of age.
 A highly trained professional will provide support, information, and guidance; helping to strengthen parent-child relationships and create a positive environment in which children can thrive.
 Participation is free and voluntary.